incident-io/internships-grads-takehome/README.md

 This should take into account the projected entries (based on the handover information in the schedule) alongside the provided overrides.

-Your schedule should also be truncated based on the from/until parameters provided.
-For example, if an entry was from 1pm November 17 -> 1pm November 19th, but from was 2pm November 18th, the entry should be returned as 2pm November 18th -> 1pm November 19th (ignoring the part of the entry that is outside the provided range).
+Your schedule should also be truncated based on the from and until parameters provided.
+For example, if an entry was from 1pm November 7 → 1pm November 9,
+but from was 2pm November 8, the entry should be returned as 2pm November 8 → 1pm November 9
+(ignoring the part of the entry that is outside the provided range).

 Entries should be truncated to match the from/until parameters.